-The Research Funding Cover Sheet (FCS) has been designed to ensure that all FTE and other in-kind and cash contributions have been appropriately reviewed and approved by the College or Directorate.
+The Research Funding Approval Form has been designed to ensure that all FTE and other in-kind and cash contributions have been appropriately reviewed and approved by the College or Directorate.
 It also allows for the collection data for various internal and external requirements for successful grants, e.g negotiation of final agreements, cost centre allocation, and invoicing.

-The FCS must be completed and submitted to the Research Services with your application to the funding body (see Research Services deadlines below) and/or with any research contracts and consultancies.
+The Research Funding Approval Form must be completed and submitted to the Research Services with your application to the funding body (see Research Services deadlines below) and/or with any research contracts and consultancies.
 Research Services cannot process your successful grant or contract with the completed form.

 The internal closing date for applications is one week prior to the closing date of the funding body for domestic applications; and two weeks prior to the closing date for overseas applications.
 Applications not handed in to Research Services within the appropriate timeframes cannot be guaranteed the attention they deserve.
 Supervisors need to ensure that students are aware of the procedures for submission of applications which must be processed through Research Services.